 Smint ad: 'Small, handy & intensely fresh'

-The images alternate quickly and there is no actual story.
+The multiple images alternate quickly and there is no actual story.
 You might wonder: Isn't that bad for the effectiveness of the ad?

 The answer is no, and we're here to explain why.